How to Meal Prep for Beginners

 Try growing some vegetables in the garden.

-Growing some fresh ingredients like herbs, tomatoes and beans, doesn’t mean you have to have a huge area for the veggie garden.
-You can grow some vegies in pots or a small veggie garden patch.
+Growing some fresh ingredients like herbs, tomatoes, and beans, doesn’t mean you have to have a huge area for the veggie garden.
+You can grow some veggies in pots or a small veggie garden patch.

 Avoid adding salt to most meal prep recipes.
-As if you use a stock base or any sauces, they normally have enough salt in them.
+If you use a stock base or any sauces, they normally have enough salt in them.
 If a person wants to add more flavor they can add table salt or a condiment like tomato ketchup if they chose.

 Pepper and other spices are great for making the meals tastier and healthier.